leanderseige/stereocam/README.md

 - Two Cheap USB Webcams
 - an old cardboard box
 - a Powerbank
-- one of those cheap plastic VR headmounts for your phone
+- one of those cheap plastic VR head mount frames for your phone

 Build it all together: